Tizzzzy/Tweet-Mining-The-Golden-Globes/README.md

 * `util.py`: this file stores all the helper functions that we use for extracting the hosts, awards, nominees, etc.
 * `global_var.py`: this file stores the global constants that we use for information extraction, such as a list of strings that represent the "ground truth" awards for that ceremony; stopwords used for mining awards, nominees, presenters, etc; and regular expressions for tweet pre-processing.

-Depends on the machines that you would run this program on, the running time (pre-process + information extraction) would vary between 8 - 30 minutes.
+Depends on the machine that you would run this program on, the running time (pre-process + information extraction) would vary between 8 - 30 minutes.

+## Design Logic

+Through out the design process of this project, we are mainly following on the four steps of run-time structure:
+* Extraction
+* Clustering
+* Applying Constraints
+* Aggregation

+Almost all our functions follow the idea of the above four steps:
+* Extraction (Pre-processing): Within `pre-ceremony()`, we first pre-process the entire tweets.
+We perform data cleaning using the specified common stopwords for tweets to filter out abbreviations and slangs.
+We also remove emojis, punctuations, hashtags, tags, and links.
+* Clustering: We have written helper functions that uses regex expressions and keywords matching to cluster tweets with the most matching relevant award category.
+We also applied fuzzy matching that gets a probability score of which tweet that contains name matches the most with the award category (used in `get_winner(year)` function)
+* Applying Constraints: after clustering, we then apply a large amount of regular expression and string matching trying to extract useful information within the given tweet.
+By useful information we mean noun phrases that can correspond to human names, award names, or movie (series) names.
+* Aggregation: Lastly, we take the relatively clean data extracted and apply aggregation processes.
+We merge or discard similar names that may refer to the same person or same movie.
+We take the result and search in imdb library to get the final list.
+We then output our results in two forms: human readable form printed to the console, and a json file.

 ## Getting Started